alainwolf/roll.urown.net/desktop/secrets/gpg.rst

 it, everything encrypted will not be recoverable.

-Backups of your private keys and key-rings should be stored on a encrypted USB drive along with other important and protected files, like your KeepassX password database, your personal TLS certificates and private keys and the ones of your servers.
+Backups of your private keys and key-rings should be stored on a encrypted USB drive along with other important and protected files, like your KeepassXC password database, your personal TLS certificates and private keys and the ones of your servers.